Beata Sabina Straas

 Bollhuset at Slottsbacken in Stockholm during the 1780s.
 From right to left: Stockholm Palace, Storkyrkan, Bollhuset Theatre and the Tessin Palace.
 Drawing, Martin Rudolf Heland.

-Beata Sabina Straas or Strass (died 1773) also known as Madame Åberg was a professional stage actress in Sweden.
+Beata Sabina Straas or Strass (died 1773) also known as Madame Åberg was a Swedish stage actress.
 She was a member of the pioneer group of actors in the first Swedish national theatre of Bollhuset.
+Alongside two other women, she was the first professional stage actress in Sweden, being one of the three first woman to be employed at the first public theater in Sweden that employed indigeouns actors.

 Life

 Beata's birth year and the names of her parents are unknown.
 Her brother, Eric Jonas Straas (1707-1783, spouse Catharina Höpener) is listed as a lackey of the royal court ('hovlakej') in 1729, and she herself worked as a lady's maid for the hovfröken (lady-in-waiting) Josepha Pflueg, and then to a Countess Antoinetta Dorotea Rindsmaul, spouse of the courtier Otto Ludwig Ehrenrecih von Rindsmaul.

 Her background was reportedly of use to her as an actress, and was considered to have attributed to her acting in so-called grande dame- and noblewoman roles.